hamishforbes/lua-resty-upstream/README.md

 Call `post_process` in log_by_lua to handle failed hosts etc.

 Use `resty.upstream.api` to modify upstream configuration during init or runtime, this is recommended!

+`resty.upstream.http`  wraps the [lua-resty-http](https://github.com/pintsize/lua-resty-http) from @pintsized.

+It allows for failover based on HTTP status codes as well as socket connection status.

 ```lua
 lua_shared_dict my_upstream 1m;